vmc-project/geant4_vmc/README.md

 $ make install
 ```

-   This will build geant4_vmc, g4root and mtroot packages.
+   This will build geant4_vmc and g4root packages.
 For VMC examples see VMC
    examples installation page.

 ## Build Options

-Geant4 VMC includes G4Root and MTRoot packages, which are independent from Geant4 VMC
+Geant4 VMC includes the G4Root package, which is independent from Geant4 VMC
 and can be build and used stand-alone.
 Use of G4Root, VGM, Geant4 G3toG4, UI and VIS
 packages in Geant4 VMC library is optional and can be switched on/off during CMake build.

 Overview of available options and their default values:

       Geant4VMC_BUILD_G4Root       Build G4Root        ON
-      Geant4VMC_BUILD_MTRoot       Build MTRoot        ON
       Geant4VMC_BUILD_Geant4VMC    Build Geant4VMC     ON
       Geant4VMC_BUILD_EXAMPLES     Build VMC examples  ON